-Efforts to combat frivolously filed asylum applications led to a 1994 overhaul of the immigration laws, which now make it quite difficult for someone fleeing persecution to obtain the right to work in the United States.
+For many years, anyone who applied for asylum in the United States qualified for a work permit (an employment authorization document or EAD) immediately.
+However, that is no longer the case.
+Efforts to combat frivolously filed asylum applications led to an overhaul of U.S. immigration laws, which now make it quite difficult for someone fleeing persecution to obtain the right to work in the United States.

 Below are the situations in which an asylum applicant will become eligible to apply for an EAD.

-If you are granted asylum, you will become instantly eligible to submit an application for a U.S. work permit.
-However, this may not happen for weeks, months, or even years.
-(For more information on the asylum application process, see How to Get Asylum In The U.S.)
+If you are granted asylum in the United States, you will become instantly eligible to submit an application for a U.S. work permit.
+However, gaining asylum approval might not happen for weeks, months, or even years.
+(For more information on the application process, see How to Get Asylum In The U.S.)

 If it's a grant of asylum, you can apply for a work permit.
-But the IJ may be unconvinced, and deny asylum.
+But the IJ might be unconvinced, and deny asylum.
 Again, this happens to many perfectly deserving asylum applicants.
 You would then need to appeal to the Board of Immigration Appeals, which all too often accepts the immigration judge's decision.
-More months or years go by.
+More months or years will go by.

 You can then appeal to the federal court in your circuit, and after that possibly even to the Supreme Court of the United States (though it only chooses a few cases to hear each year).
 By this time, many years will have gone by; all without a right to work in the United States.